Loading...

 Knowledge Transfer

-This section confirms whether an exit interview is needed and records HR’s review of the resignation and offboarding steps.
+This section confirms whether an exit interview is requested and records the final acknowledgment that closes the resignation process.

 • Exit Interview Date